-Prior to the inspection visit the registered provider submitted a completed preinspection questionnaire.
+Prior to the inspection visit the registered provider submitted a completed pre-inspection questionnaire.
 The inspection visit focused upon the analysis of a range of documentation, discussion with members of the senior management team and a tour of the premises.
+The Inspection team had opportunities to converse with patients and staff during the visit.
+Patients and visitors expressed satisfaction with regard to service provision within the hospital.